City-of-Helsinki/bestpractice/bestpractice-outline.md

    * Be sure that your random source is appropriate for cryptography, when necessary (most aren't, and are instead fast, physically random or have some other goals)
 * Coding
-   * Used languages, libs and frameworks
+   * Used languages, libs and frameworks: see [./technology-choices.md]
-      * Python, ES7
-      * Django, DRF
    * Supported clients
       * Deprecation policy
-   * Style and conventions
+   * Style and conventions: see [./coding-standards.md]
       * Airbnb
       * Comment language
    * Automatic checks